 It’s difficult to sustain your career on art sales alone.
 Throughout your career you may face financial challenges.
 These road blocks should not thwart your desire to expand your creative impulse.
 Thankfully, there are a plethora of valuable funding resources and grants for individual artists that fulfill different needs.
-In this article I include five organizations that exist to provide artists with funding in the U.S. You’ll also find in this article a link to an informative video to learn how to write a grant proposal and how the grant giving process operates.
+In this article I include six organizations that exist to provide artists with funding in the U.S. You’ll also find in this article a link to an informative video to learn how to write a grant proposal and how the grant giving process operates.

 Artists Fellowship Helps Artists in Need